Stefan D. McCabe

 Other Resources

-Every year, I run a tutorial on using R for incoming doctoral students at the Network Science Institute.
+As a grad student, I ran a tutorial on using R for incoming doctoral students at the Network Science Institute.
 The most recent version of this tutorial can be found here (HTML, PDF).